craftcms/docs/docs/commerce/4.x/orders-carts.md

 {% set cart = craft.commerce.getCarts().getCart() %}
 ```

-You could also fetch the cart via AJAX.
+You could also fetch the cart via Ajax.
 This example could be added to a Twig template, and outputs the cart data to the browser’s development console:

 ::: code
 ```twig jQuery